harikvpy/cordova-plugin-ble-central/README.md

 See [ble-background](https://github.com/don/ble-background) example project for more details.

 # Windows Support
-Windows UWP support is provided though as of now it's limited to scanning peripherals.
-For building a UWP app, use `ionic cordova platform add cordova-windows@6.0.0`.
-The default `platform add windows` uses `cordova-windows@5.0.0` which defaults to Windows 8.1 as the build target.
+Windows UWP support is introduced though as of now it's limited to scanning for peripherals.
+For building a Windows UWP app, use `ionic cordova platform add cordova-windows@6.0.0`.
+The default `cordova platform add windows` command uses `cordova-windows@5.0.0` which defaults to Windows 8.1 as the build target.

 Automated tests have been expanded to include tests for the API which are supported under Windows.
-Testing can be done on a Windows 10 system (section below says testing is to be done on an android device) which would result in the windows plugin code being used.
+Also, testing can be done on a Windows 10 system (section below says testing is to be done on an Android device) which would result in the Windows plugin code being used.
 Testing would require an external BLE peripheral, for which a virtual GATT server running on Android phone is used.
-The virtual GATT server is provided using the app [BLE Tool](https://play.google.com/store/apps/details?id=com.cozyoz.bletool).
+The virtual GATT server provided using the app [BLE Tool](https://play.google.com/store/apps/details?id=com.cozyoz.bletool) can be used for this.
 Make sure to customize the GATT Server as below:

 * Set `Device Name` to `bletest`.
 * Add service UUIDs to advertising data.